 Freiburg will be your classroom.
 Imagine studying German vocabulary and then going out to a local market to practice the words you’ve just learned, or discussing German theater and then seeing a local production that evening.
 Welcome to study abroad!
 Wherever possible our courses take advantage of the city’s historical, artistic, and cultural sites, and several courses include hands-on, practical components.

-You can also enroll in courses at Albert-Ludwigs-Universität Freiburg or other local academic institutions where you will experience the German education system first-hand.
-Maybe you’ll even make some German friends while you’re at it.
+You can also enroll in courses at Albert-Ludwigs-Universität Freiburg or other local academic institutions where you will experience the German education system first-hand. and you can participate in our language partners program to practice your German.
+Maybe you’ll even make some German friends while you’re at it!